-Why hello, school year, you (fingers crossed!!!) non-hybrid experiment, and, oh lordie, we’ve got to pack those lunches again every single day and clothe ourselves and the children and actually leave the house.
-As a mom to five-year-old twins I’m on a constant search for ways to efficiently get out the door on schedule without ruining everyone’s day in the process — especially now, when we’re sorely out of practice.
+As a mom to five-year-old twins I’m on a constant search for ways to efficiently get out the door on schedule without ruining everyone’s day in the process — which, as any parent knows, is all too easy to do.
 The following tips are super helpful for me, and maybe they will be for you, too?

 Do backwards math — then add buffers, buffers and more buffers.